 UNU’s Vice Rectorate in Europe (ViE), based in Bonn, was founded in 2007 and coordinates UNU institutions in Europe and Africa.
 Its tasks is strategy development in the region, the establishment of new UNU institutions, the development and accreditation of joint study programs and degrees with local universities, and networking.
 UNU-ViE is the only Vice Rectorate of the UNU outside of Tokyo.

 The Institute for Environment and Human Security (UNU-EHS), based in Bonn, conducts research on risks and adaptation related to environmental hazards and global change, and promotes policies and programmes to reduce these risks.
 Together with the University of Bonn, the institute organises the Master's programme 'The Geography of Environmental Risks and Human Security'.
 In addition, UNU-EHS offers various projects for doctoral students and seminars.
-UNU-EHS is part of the Bonn Alliance for Sustainability Research and co-founded the Innovations Campus Bonn (ICB) in 2019 as part of its membership.
+UNU-EHS is part of the Bonn Alliance for Sustainability Research.

 The Institute for Integrated Management of Material Fluxes and of Resources (UNU-FLORES) was founded in Dresden in December 2012.
 Its research focuses on the sustainable use of resources such as water, soil and waste.
 The current framework for research activities is the 2030 Agenda for Sustainable Development with its 17 Sustainable Development Goals (SDGs).
-The institute regularly organises the 'Dresden Nexus Conference' - in 2020, this was held virtually on the topic of 'Circular Economy in a Sustainable Society'.
+The institute regularly organises the 'Dresden Nexus Conference' – in 2022, this was held virtually on the topic of 'Biodiversity – Stewardship for Vital Resources'.